highkite/pdfAnnotate/README.md

 ```
 /Index [0 4 10 2]
 ```
-This for example can be interpreted that the tream first encodes four objects starting with id *0* (so objects with ids: 0, 1, 2 and 3) and than again two objects starting with id *10* (so objects with ids: 10 and 11).
+This for example can be interpreted that the tream first encodes four objects starting with id *0* (so objects with ids: 0, 1, 2 and 3) and two objects starting with id *10* (so objects with ids: 10 and 11).

 Note that as in case of cross-reference tables there might be mulitple cross-reference stream objects that build upon each other.
 In this case a stream object contains a `/Prev` attribute that points to the previous object.